 - The size of shapes creates imbalance; Large shapes are visually heavier than small shapes.

 - The transparent color looks diluted and hence visually lighter in weight than the Opaque color.

 - Dark color looks heavier than lighter color.
 White is lighter in weight, and Black is darker in weight.

 - The temperature of color also contributes to the weight of an Artwork.
 Red, Yellow, and Blue are warm colors with more weight than cool colors, which are purple, green, and blue.

 - A form or shape without texture will be visually lighter in weight than one with textures.

 - Texture generally mixes with other elements of art.
-A texture which is created with tighter lines or densely drawn line will be visually heavy than one with loose lines.
+A texture created with tighter lines or densely drawn lines will be visually heavy than one with loose lines.

 - Texture with dark colors or complex appearance will be heavy than texture with a simple appearance.